Rithickaa/Rithickaa/README.md

 - **AI Study Assistant**
   “One Topic – Many Ways” learning engine for students

-- **AI-Powered Women Safety App**
+- **Phantom Energy Detection**
-  Android app built for hackathon presentation
+  Android app that identifies and monitors standby power (phantom load) in electrical devices to reduce energy waste and improve efficiency.

 ---